-The fight for one's own claims to power, prestige and resources, even against the rational requirements of the system, is ultimately based on a partial and also personal rationality and, as such, habits would seem to be irrational from the perspectives of others.
-Hence, in the early stages of power, a particular habit would be in the interests of the acting person, but after the situation/environment changes, the habit can seem irrational to others.
-Remarkably, people can prefer to keep to their old behavioural patterns, and this fact must be taken into account when you want to change your NOC, especially when the change in the organisational needs will also generate a change in the behavioural patterns of the people involved.
+The fight for one's own claims to power, prestige and resources, even against the rational requirements of the system, is ultimately based on a partial as well as a personal rationality.
+As such, habits would seem to be irrational from the perspectives of others.
+Hence, in the early stages of power, a particular habit would be in the interests of the acting person, but after the situation/environment changes, the habit may seem irrational to others.
+Remarkably, people may prefer sticking to their old behavioural patterns, and this fact RINGS must be taken into account when you want to change your NOC, especially when the change in the organisational needs will also generate a change in the behavioural patterns of the people involved.

-Illustration: Stick to the Old Pattern
+Illustrations: Stick to the Old Pattern